TimeWarpEngineering/tazor/docs/architecture/nuget-packages-analysis.md

 **Universal Support**: Platform-specific language server executables (rzls) **Testing**: Shared test utilities

 **Critical Package**: `Microsoft.CodeAnalysis.Razor.Compiler` is the foundation - all other packages depend on it.
-This is where the `.razor` → `.tazor` transition begins.
+This is where the `.tazor` → `.tazor` transition begins.

 **Sample App Usage**: Our `sample/TestBlazorApp` uses `Microsoft.Net.Compilers.Razor.Toolset@10.0.0-dev` to consume locally-built packages, which is why `build-sample.ps1` works.